avinashcodelabs/react-book/index.md

     name: "V for Vendetta",
     id: "vvf",
     description:
-      'In a future British tyranny, a shadowy freedom fighter, known only by the alias of "V", plots to overthrow it withthe help of a young woman.',
+      'In a future British tyranny, a shadowy freedom fighter, known only by the alias of "V", plots to overthrow it with the help of a young woman.',
     characters: [
       {
         name: "V",